 The Paris Wife is one of the best books set in Paris with excellent character development that will vividly bring the glitz and glamour of life in the 1920s through the eyes of Hadley, Ernest Hemingway’s first wife, after moving to Paris.

-The story charts their lives as a golden couple, how they adapted to the free-loving jazz age in Paris, and later a crisis in their marriage, betrayal, torn loyalty, heartbreak, and an ultimate end of their marriage.
+The story charts their lives as a golden couple, how they adapted to the free-loving jazz age in Paris, and later a crisis in their marriage, betrayal, torn loyalty, heartbreak, and the ultimate end of their marriage.

 6. Sarah’s Key By Tatiana De Rosnay